rmclarklab/BSA/README.md

 # Sample Experimental Design and Basic Run

 ## Input files and experimental design
 Suppose you are interested in finding the genomic location of insecticide (I) resistance loci.
-First, you individually cross five insects from a resistant population (I_R) with a sensitive population (I_S), and expand the resulting segregating populations.
+First, you individually cross four insects from a resistant population (I_R) with a sensitive population (I_S), and expand the resulting segregating populations.
 After several generations, subject a subset of each of the five replicates to the pesticide.
 The surviving mites become your selected populations (referred to as Selected_Offspring in the example below) while the total populations are the unselected (referred to as Control_Offspring in the example below).
 You then extract and sequence DNA from each selected and unselected population as well as from both parental strains (I_R and I_S).
 More information and suggestions on experimental design for BSA studies are available in the publication specified above.
 After you sequence each sample and get the fastq files containing the sequence reads, you map each sample to the reference genome (recommend BWA; [Burrows-Wheeler Aligner](http://bio-bwa.sourceforge.net/)), and predict variants (recommend using GATK; [Genome Analysis Tool Kit](https://software.broadinstitute.org/gatk/)) to get a variant call format (VCF) file, which will be used as the input file for program.

 ## Usage